nickpollari/Public-LearningPython/README.md

 TODO:
 - [ ] PEP 8
 - [ ] Cover concept of ** and * before functions in Ch3
-- [x] Cover range before functions in Ch3
+- [ ] Cover folder structure, module, package before Ch4, package --> module
-- [x] Cover Multi-line Strings
+- [ ] Cover importing with alias before Ch4
-- [ ] %s magic syntax
+- [ ] Number all the sub sections in each notebook
-- [ ] Cover .join before functions in Ch3
+- [ ] Cover List Slicing more in-depth, ":"

 ## Chapter 1: The Basics